 Like an Italian Woodstock, people of all ages and nationalities, wearing Rolling Stones t-shirts, poured into the walled Renaissance city of Lucca, Italy, to see what might be the last tour of the Rolling Stones.
-A reported 55,000 to 75,000 people made the pilgrimage for their #NoFilter European tour.
+A reported 55,000 to 75,000 people made the pilgrimage for the Stones’s #NoFilter European tour.
 I was one of them.
 It’s always a great day when I get to see the Rolling Stones.
 They’ve been part of my life since I was 12 and had a front row, center seat to their second U.S. performance in San Antonio, Texas.

 It’s an even better day when I get to see the Stones and meet an angel.